rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 The **Create Server** page of the Cloud Control Panel sorts images by the servers for which they provide snapshots.
-However, because an imported image isn't a snapshot of any existing server in the Cloud, the Cloud Control Panel considers it a snapshot of a deleted server.
+However, because an imported image isn't a snapshot of any existing server in the cloud, the Cloud Control Panel considers it a snapshot of a deleted server.
 For this reason, imported images are listed under the **Deleted Servers** category.